 Any component marked as one of the first three options, will be considered as part of the product delivery, and part of the basic price quate for the licenses and maintenance.

 A component marked as "can be developed" may be excluded from the price quote if it is explicitly priced separtely.
 For a fair comparison, the additional price for developing the rquired funtionality will be added to the basic price while scoring the Bid.
-However, when implementing the system, the IMH will choose if it wishes to acquire the compnents priced separately or not.
+However, when implementing the system, the Ministry will choose if it wishes to acquire the compnents priced separately or not.